-The carrying amounts of the Company's financial instruments are carried at cost or amortized cost and are reasonable approximation of their fair values as at 31 December 2021 and 2020.
+The carrying amounts of the Company's financial instruments are carried at cost or amortized cost were not materially different from their fair value as at 31 December 2024 and 2023.

 21 Material related party transactions

 In addition to the transactions and balances disclosed elsewhere in these financial statements, the Company entered into the following material related party transactions.
 The Company has policies on lending to related parties which define related parties, credit and reporting processes, requirements and restrictions on such lending.